thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 Dashboard [states](/docs/{{docsPrefix}}user-guide/dashboards/#states){:target="_blank"} allow you to create a multi-level hierarchy within your dashboard.
 Think of each state as a separate page.
 For instance, each building, office, and device can have its own state.
 We already have a default ("Buildings") state that shows a list of buildings and their locations on a map.

-We need to add a few more states to our dashboard: "building", "office", and states for each device.
+We need to add a few more states to our dashboard: "building", "office", and individual states for each device.

 In this lesson, we will focus on adding and configuring states for buildings and offices.
 Device states will be added in the next lesson.